FIFA Women's World Cup: Results

-In all, 36 nations have played in at least one Women's World Cup.
-Of those, four nations have won the World Cup.
-With four titles, the United States is the most successful Women's World Cup team and is one of only seven nations to play in every World Cup.
-They have also had the most top four finishes (8), medals (8), and final appearances (5), including the longest streak of three consecutive finals in 2011, 2015, and 2019.
+In total, 44 nations have played in at least one Women's World Cup.
+Of those, five nations have won the World Cup.
+With four titles, the United States is the most successful Women's World Cup team; it is one of only seven nations to play in every World Cup.
+They have also had the most top-four finishes (8), medals (8), as well as final appearances (5), including the longest streak of three consecutive finals in 2011, 2015, and 2019.